ChaerinMin/TSDF-sampling/README.md

 # TSDF-Sampling

 This is the repository that contains source code for the [TSDF-Sampling website](https://tsdf-sampling.github.io).
-The website is adapted from [Nerfies](https://nerfies.github.io/).
+The website template was borrowed from [Nerfies](https://nerfies.github.io/).

 ```
 @article{